KB-Datasprint/datasprint2024/README.md

 https://datasprint.kb.dk/opgaver

 ## Data description
+Raw data comes from a snapshot extract from the library system from September 2023.

-This is a description of different folders with data files and files to handle the data in the folders.
+Here follows a description of different folders with data files and files to handle the data in the folders.

 The folders with data are for the moment available for download from this page: https://silo1.sciencedata.dk/themes/deic_theme_oc7/apps/files_sharing/public.php?t=eee6d992b9dd0b9331fc92614274856a&